brynet/unveilro/README.md

 unveil(2)
 set.
-To allow a lager number of applications to run without any additional config, write and create operations are permitted in */dev* and
+To allow a lager number of applications to run without any additional config, write operations are permitted in */dev*, and create in
 */tmp*.

 As such, it is